 El Sotano / El Apartamento: There’s no place like home, right?
 El Sotano (The Basement) and El Apartamento (The Apartment) has transformed a giant yellow house in Bella Vista into a bar and event venue.
 You can usually find live rock music on the first floor or head up to El Apartamento, which literally looks like an apartment, to listen to chill indie jams and enjoy a few drinks.

-Praga: A popular gay nightclub located at Plaza Paitilla in Panama City that plays mostly electronic music, hosts special theme nights, and has an open bar until midnight on Friday & Saturday.
+Envy: A popular gay nightclub located in Panama City that plays mostly electronic music, hosts special theme nights, and has an open bar most days of the week included with the cover.

 Panama City is becoming one of the top shopping destinations in Latin America due to it’s central location and booming economy.
 Every brand in the world seems to be opening up shop in Panama and here are the best places to find them.